Charm Country

 a)

-Liquid and paste cleaners - these do work well on most types of jewelry.
+Liquid and paste cleaners - these do work well on most types of jewelry but we do not recommend this type of cleaner.
 Do not use them with anything that is oxidized or is suppose to have some black on it such as bali beads or oxidized charms.
 Use caution with these cleaners as some have a cancer warning on them.

 b)

 Cleaning Cloth - The cleaning cloth usually has two parts.
 The inside part has cleaning material in the cloth that helps to clean the jewelry.
 The outside part is regular cloth and is used to finish up the polish.
 These work very well with solid silver such as a polished bangle.
 These are used mostly for oxidized silver where you want the blackened parts to stay black and with Mexican silver that is not coated.
 The cleaning cloth works well with solid slides or pendants, screwball or charm bangles, and oxidized charms.
-They don't work as well for chain, some bracelets and earrings..
+They don't work as well for chain, some bracelets and earrings.
 If you are using the polishing cloth for these items, do not over polish as the piece will wind up looking very dull.
+This method is preferable to liquid and paste cleaners - try it first.

 c)